Jeff Capel talks about coaching philosophy and calls for extended player family - Mash Viral

-If you want an X and O breakdown of the team’s upcoming tilt against Syracuse, you won’t get it here.
+If you want an Xs and Os breakdown of the tilt relative to Syracuse, you won’t get it here.

 If you want a deeper look at Capel’s spirit, priorities and strategies for this growing Pitt basketball program, click on the full video – just over 13 minutes in total – here:

-The tipoff for Pitt’s game with Syracuse is set for noon on Saturday.
-I jump into my car and head to New York for all the coverage.
+Tipoff for Pitt’s game with Syracuse is set for noon.
+I’m here in New York State for all the coverage.

 To continue reading, log into your account: